vercre/vc/docs/src/using/verifier/endpoints.md

 # Endpoints

-As mentioned previously, the presentation API is comprised of the a set of endpoints, called in sequence to issue a Credential.
+The presentation API is comprised of the a set of endpoints, called in sequence to issue a Credential.
 The primary endpoints are:

 - `Create Request` — prepares an Authorization Request for the Verifier to send to the